geekgirljoy/Part-Of-Speech-Tagger/README.md

 # Part-Of-Speech-Tagger
-A PHP Parts of Speech Tagger that Uses the Brown Corpus
+A PHP & MySQL based Parts of Speech Tagger that uses the Brown Corpus